jlfaucher/executor/incubator/ooRexxShell/readme.txt

 - without relative path "rgf_util2.rex" (bsf4oorexx version)

-Allow customization by end user:
+[Update 2024 May 1: extension .rex instead of .cls] Allow customization by end user:
-Load the optional file ".oorexxshell_customization.cls", from the HOME directory.
+Load the optional file ".oorexxshell_customization.rex", from the HOME directory.
 This file is loaded last, after all preloaded packages.
 Careful!
 If this file triggers some errors, they are trapped and not displayed.
 Example of customization:
     if .ooRexxShell~isInteractive then do
-        .ooRexxShell~readline = .true -- is .false by default under Windows -- color settings for white background
+        -- if you want to bypass the bug "any byte >= 128 is replaced by \0" .ooRexxShell~readline = .true -- is .false by default under Windows because history often broken -- color settings for white background
         .ooRexxShell~infoColor = "green"
         .ooRexxShell~promptColor = "yellow"
+        -- if you want to disable the colors .ooRexxShell~showColor = .false
     end
     .ooRexxShell~promptDirectory = .false -- Don't display the current directory
     .ooRexxShell~promptInterpreter = .false -- Don't display the current interpreter name